Late-time asymptotics for geometric wave equations with inverse-square potentials: The main results and ideas

 \begin{itemize} \item \textbf{Differences with $\square_{g_M}\phi=0$}

 When taking $V_{\alpha}\equiv 0$ in \eqref{eq:waveeq}, it is possible to control the above quantity locally as follows for any $R>2M$:

 where the extra $T$-derivative on the right-hand side is necessary due to the presence of trapped null geodesics at the photon sphere at $r=3M$ (see for example \cite{janpaper}).
-While it is possible to prove \eqref{eq:ileda0} for $\alpha\geq 0$, the $\alpha<0$ case can behave significantly differently.
+While it is possible to prove \eqref{eq:ileda0} for $\alpha\geq 0$, the $\alpha<0$ is significantly different.
 In fact, it follows from Theorem \ref{thm:precise} that a uniform estimate of the form \eqref{eq:ileda0} cannot possibly hold for $-\frac{1}{4}<\alpha\leq -\frac{3}{16}$, or equivalently, $0<\beta_0\leq \frac{1}{2}$.